arodr967/DeckOfCards/README.md

 - This simulation creates a deck of cards, shuffles the cards, displays the shuffled deck of cards, deals the specified number of cards to the specified number of players and display each of the hands of cards.

-- This program includes seperate source code files for the main and functions, as well as the user-defined header file.
+- This program includes separate source code files for the main and functions, as well as the user-defined header file.

 __Input__: Accept input via the command-line arguments and validate.